CristianEduardMihai/alexa-wol/README.md

  - All configuration is done via the web ui.
  ![Web UI](images/webui.png)

+### Download windows executable

+!!
+This only works if you don't change the default power off key Download the latest alexa-shutdown.exe from [releases](https://github.com/CristianEduardMihai/alexa-wol/releases/),

 ### Compile windows binary (CLIENT PC)

+!!
+Do this if you have any reasons to not use the default poweroff key

 - Download the `windows-binary` folder to your windows PC

 - Download [rust](https://www.rust-lang.org/tools/install)